 Default Setting #1: Search Network with Display Select

 Google promises including the Display Network in your Search Campaign to be the more efficient option for serving ads on search and display.
-You can be easily sold on the mindset of “Why would you spend time setting up two separate campaigns for the same product / service when you can achieve the same results with one campaign?”.
+You can be easily sold on the mindset of “Why would you spend time setting up two separate campaigns for the same product/service when you can achieve the same results with one campaign?”.

-Opting into a Search Network only campaign when you want to advertise on the Search Network, and creating a separate Display Network only campaign when you want to advertise on the Display network will give you the best bang for you bunk.
+Opting into a Search Network Only campaign when you want to advertise on the Search Network, and creating a separate Display Network only campaign when you want to advertise on the Display network will give you the best bang for your buck.
 Sure, it’s a little more work managing 2 campaigns, but the ability to control budget and target more effectively will save you money and make your investment worth it.

 Default Setting #2: Include Search Partners

 Search Partners is one of the features that most advertisers overlook when setting up their AdWords accounts/campaigns for the first time.
 By default, every advertiser creating an AdWords campaign is opted into serving ads across Google’s Search Partners.
 Search Partners extend the reach of your search ads across hundreds of non-Google websites.

 The value of serving ads on Google’s Search Partner sites is supposedly around “diversifying” your ad presence.
-Google Search as been getting more and more competitive, and it’s making everything more expensive.
-So it made sense to spread the wealth to partner sites and capitalize on the cheaper clicks, right?
+Google Search has been getting more and more competitive, and it’s making everything more expensive.
+So it makes sense to spread the wealth to partner sites and capitalize on the cheaper clicks, right?
 Not so fast, slick.

-Keeping Google Search Partners enabled often causes a dip in performance by lowering your click through rate (CTR), which can lower your quality score and put you in a position to increase your bids / spend.
+Keeping Google Search Partners enabled often causes a dip in performance by lowering your click through rate (CTR), which can lower your quality score and put you in a position to increase your bids and spend.
 On the other side of the spectrum, we’ve seen ads on Search Partner sites drive an incredible amount of clicks, eating up budgets with no conversions to thank for it.
 It’s also difficult to manage which sites your ads are showing up, and we all know less control over your ads often results in wasted ad spend.